DataFire/Integrations/integrations/generated/google_bigquery/README.md

   * totalBytesProcessed `string`: The total number of bytes processed for this query.
 If this query was a dry run, this is the number of bytes that would be processed if the query were run.
   * totalRows `string`: The total number of rows in the complete query result set, which can be more than the number of rows in this single page of results.

+### QueryTimelineSample
+* QueryTimelineSample `object`
+  * activeInputs `integer`: Total number of active workers.
+This does not correspond directly to slot usage.
+This is the largest value observed since the last sample.
+  * completedInputs `integer`: Total parallel units of work completed by this query.
+  * elapsedMs `string`: Milliseconds elapsed since the start of query execution.
+  * pendingInputs `string`: Total parallel units of work remaining for the active stages.
+  * totalSlotMs `string`: Cumulative slot-ms consumed by the query.

 ### Streamingbuffer
 * Streamingbuffer `object`
   * estimatedBytes `string`: [Output-only] A lower-bound estimate of the number of bytes currently in the streaming buffer.